learnk8s/learnk8s.io/src/advancedKubectl/content.md

 ## 4. Switch between clusters and namespaces with ease

-All the information that kubectl needs to connect to a cluster is saved in a so-called **kubeconfig** file in YAML format.
-Whenever you invoke kubectl, it reads the kubeconfig file to determine the connection parameters of the cluster it is supposed to connect to.
+When kubectl has to make a request to the Kubernetes API, it reads the so-called **kubeconfig** file on your system to get all the connection parameters it needs to access and make a request to the API server.

+> The default kubeconfig file is `~/.kube/config`.
+This file is usually automatically created or updated by some command (for example, `aws eks update-kubeconfig` or `gcloud container clusters get-credentials`, if you use managed Kubernetes services).

-Often you work with **multiple clusters** at the same time.
-In that case, the kubeconfig file contains the connection parameters of *all of these* clusters.
-But now you need a way to indicate to *which* of those clusters you want kubectl to connect to.
+When you work with **multiple clusters**, then you have connection parameters for *multiple* clusters configured in your kubeconfig file.
+This means, you need a way to tell kubectl to *which* of these cluster you want it to connect.

-Similarly, you might have configured **multiple [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)** within a given cluster (these are kind of "virtual" clusters within physical cluster).
-Kubectl also determines which namespace to use from the kubeconfig file.
-So, you need a way to indicate *which* namespace you intend to use.
+Within a cluster, you can set up **multiple [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)** (a namespace is kind of "virtual" clusters within physical cluster).
+Kubectl determines which namespace to use for a request from the kubeconfig file as well.
+So, you need a way to tell kubectl *which* of these namespaces you want it to use.

-This section shows you how you can do this with ease.
+This section explains how this works and how you can do it effortlessly.

-> Note that the default kubeconfig file is `~/.kube/config`.
-You can also explicitly specify a kubeconfig file with the `--kubeconfig` option or by setting the `KUBECONFIG` environment variable.
-In these cases, the kubeconfig files can have any name.
-If you use the `KUBECONFIG` variable, you can even have multiple kubeconfig files (for example, one for each cluster), but these files will be merged to a single effective configuration when kubectl is run.
+> Note that you can also have multiple kubeconfig files by listing them in the [`KUBECONFIG`](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#the-kubeconfig-environment-variable) environment variable.
+In that case, all these files will be merged to a single effective configuration at execution time.
+You can also overwrite the default kubeconfig file with the `--kubeconfig` option for every kubectl command.
 See the [official](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) [documentation](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).

 ### Kubeconfig files

-Let's have a look what a kubeconfig file actually contains:
+Let's see what a kubeconfig file actually contains:

 ![A kubeconfig file contains a set of contexts](kubeconfig-1.svg)

-In essence, a kubeconfig file consists of a set of **contexts**.
-A context contains the following three pieces of information:
+As you can see, a kubeconfig file consists of a set of **contexts**.
+A context contains the following three elements:

-- **Cluster:** address (IP or DNS) of the API server in a cluster
+- **Cluster:** URL of the API server of a cluster
-- **User:** authentication information for a specific user of the cluster
+- **User:** authentication credentials for a specific user of the cluster
 - **Namespace:** the namespace to use when connecting to the cluster

-> In practice, people often have a single context per cluster in their kubeconfig file.
+> In practice, people often use a single context per cluster in their kubeconfig file.
 However, you could also have multiple contexts per cluster, differing in their *user* or *namespace*.
-But this seems to be less common, so that a *context* can often be equated to a *cluster*.
+But this seems to be less common, so that often there is a one-to-one mapping between clusters and contexts.

-At any time, one of these contexts is set as the **current context** (through a dedicated field in the kubeconfig file):
+At any given time, one of these contexts is set as the **current context** (through a dedicated field in the kubeconfig file):

 ![One of the contexts in a kubeconfig file is set as the current context](kubeconfig-2.svg)

-Kubectl always connects to the cluster of the current context.
+When kubectl reads a kubeconfig file, it always uses the information from the *current context*.
 Thus, in the above example, kubectl would connect to the *Hare* cluster.

-Consequently, to switch to another cluster, you can just change the value of the *current context* in the kubeconfig file:
+Consequently, to switch to another cluster, you can just change the *current context* in the kubeconfig file:

 ![Changing the current context of a kubeconfig file](kubeconfig-3.svg)

 In the above example, kubectl would now connect to the *Fox* cluster.

-And to switch to another namespace in the same cluster, you can change the value of the *namespace* field of the current context:
+And to switch to another namespace in the same cluster, you can change the value of the *namespace* element of the current context:

 ![Changing the namespace of the current context in a kubeconfig file](kubeconfig-4.svg)

 In the above example, kubectl would now use the *Prod* namespace in the *Fox* cluster (instead of the *Test* namespace that was set before).

-> Kubectl also provides the `--cluster`, `--user`, `--namespace`, and `--context` options that allow you to overwrite individual elements and the current context as a whole, no matter what is set in the kubeconfig file.
+> Note that kubectl also provides the `--cluster`, `--user`, `--namespace`, and `--context` options that allow you to overwrite individual elements and the current context itself, regardless of what is set in the kubeconfig file.
 See `kubectl options`.

-In principle, you could do these changes by manually editing the kubeconfig file.
-But of course this is very tedious.
-In the following I'm going to present some tools and approaches that do these modifications automatically for you, so that you can switch between clusters and namespaces with ease.
+In theory, you could do these changes by manually editing the kubeconfig file.
+But of course this is tedious.
+The following sections present various tools that allow you to do these changes automatically.

 ### Use kubectx